 Evenly Cut Vegetables.
 Try to cut all the veggies into roughly the same size to ensure even roasting.
 Smaller pieces may cook too fast and burn.

-Don’t Overcook the Orzo.
-Cook the orzo just until al dente, as it will continue to absorb moisture when mixed with the roasted veggies.
+Don't Overcook the Orzo.
+Cook the orzo 2 minutes under packet instructions, as it will continue to absorb moisture when mixed with the roasted veggies.

 Meal prepping